tenzir/platform/README.md

 </a>

 <h3 align="center">
-Data Pipelines for Security Teams
+The data pipeline engine for security teams.
 </h3>
 </p>

 ## What is Tenzir?

-Tenzir is the data pipeline engine for security teams.

 If you need to collect, parse, shape, normalize, aggregate, store, query, and route security telemetry data at scale, you'll love how our pipelines manage